aalberti/articles/mental models/turtles.md

 ##Conclusion

+Thinking about nested systems as independent layers can help you discover a new topic by giving you concrete cases.
+However, you may quickly realize that these hardoded layers need to evolve to match you context.
 When you can generalize a categorization, you can reason in a unified way about an activity.
+You don't want to merge all nested systems in a single description.
+That would be fractal, and it would be a very simplistic view of the universe.
-It's easier for you to have a common ground at a high level, while being able to zoom in when required.
+You want to make your life easier, having a common ground at a high level, while being able to zoom in when required.
 Abstracting a set of categories decreases you brains blood weight.